-Ok, I may be a tad dramatic, but after more than four years since since we purchased our home, more than two years since we broke ground on our gut renovation and more than a year since moving in, I’ve had the time to see the mistakes I’ve made.
-And while I’m certainly a fountain of advice about renovations and even design now, one of the biggest things I’ve learned is what I don’t know.
+And while I’m certainly a fountain of advice about renovations and even design now, one of the biggest things I’ve learned is what I still don’t know.
 What my limits are.
-Or where I simply run of out of ideas.
+Or where I simply run of out of creative solutions.
 So I thought rather than flounder behind the scenes, trying to problem solve my trouble spots or correct my poor decisions all by my lonesome, I ought to take you behind the curtain!

 So welcome to my new series, How I F-upped My House!
 Over the next few months I’m going to be taking you into the spaces that have been plaguing me.
-They’re basically the reason you haven’t seen a full before and after house tour.
+They’re basically the reason you haven’t seen a full before and after house tour to this day.
 And we’re going to start with….the master bedroom!

 There are three main problems I’ve had a really hard time solving.